openvinotoolkit/openvino/docs/articles_en/learn-openvino/openvino-samples/benchmark-tool.rst

                                            'none': no device performance mode will be set.
                                           Using explicit 'nstreams' or other device-specific options, please set hint to 'none'
                 -niter  <integer>             Optional.
 Number of iterations.
 If not specified, the number of iterations is calculated depending on a device.
+                -max_irate <float>            Optional.
+Maximum inference rate by frame per second.
+                                          If not specified, default value is 0, the inference will run at maximium rate depending on a device capabilities.
+                                          Tweaking this value allow better accuracy in power usage measurement by limiting the execution.
                 -t                            Optional.
 Time in seconds to execute topology.

             Input shapes